Empower Your School's English Language Learners. Become an ENL Hernandez Fellow.

 How much does the ENL program cost?

-The full value of ENL for the 2017-2018 year (ENL 12) is $10,500.
+The full value of ENL for the 2018-2019 year (13th Cohort) is $10,700.
 Hernandez Fellowships in the amount of $2,000 are offered to participants to defray costs and additional need-based scholarships are available.
 Tuition covers the cost of all academic coursework, as well as housing and food for the two weeks participants are on Notre Dame's campus.
 This cost does not include books or transportation to and from campus.

 Where can I find tuition assistance to help fund my participation?